-The Motown Mission Experience is an urban work mission destination in Detroit, MI for Christian youth, college, and adult groups interested in economic disaster recovery work in the name of Jesus Christ.
-Begun and continuing as a United Methodist connected organization, the Motown Mission offers an experience deeply rooted in Wesleyan theology and the contemporary UMC's call to mission and service as a means for individual and communal transformation.
+Motown Mission is an urban work mission destination in Detroit, MI for Christian youth, college, and adult groups interested in economic disaster recovery work in the name of Jesus Christ.
+Deeply rooted in Wesleyan Theology, Motown Mission began as a United Methodist organization and continues to maintain the connection to the contemporary UMC's commitment to grace, mission, and service as a means for individual and communal transformation.

-- Participate in great evening activities like worship, small group conversations, a Detroit Tigers baseball game or other cultural event, live concerts by local musicians, and great speakers from around Detroit.
+Participate in great evening activities including worship, music, small group conversations, connection with Detroit residents, recreational activities outside with one another, and one day during the week is the "Evening in the City."
+This evening includes a larger event such as Detroit Tigers baseball game or other cultural event, live concerts by local musicians, and great speakers from around Detroit.

-Motown Mission accommodations will be at Metropolitan UMC in the New Center Area of Detroit.
+Motown Mission accommodations for large groups in the summertime are at Metropolitan UMC in the New Center Area of Detroit.
 We use a number of Sunday School rooms there as dormitories.
-We have access to about 20 cots for use by those in need.
-Youth and any adults who would like to bring air mattresses are invited to do so.
-Guys and girls usually are on two separate floors.
+We have access to about 70 bunk-beds, and space to accommodate an additional 50-60 participants with air mattresses and cots.
+Participants who would like to bring their own air mattresses or cots are invited to do so.
+Guys and girls are placed in separate classrooms and we try to accommodate each group to have their own sleeping quarters.
 Showers are in the basement by the gymnasium and are individual stalls.
-Meals are included in the $275/person cost (Sunday Dinner - through Saturday breakfast).
+All meals are included in the $315/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
 Lunches are made and bagged in the mornings and taken to the work sites, and dinners are cooked and provided by Motown Mission staff and/or volunteers from supporting churches.

 All groups will be engaged in economic disaster recovery work projects.
-Motown Mission Experience partners with home repair agencies in the Joy-Southfield, Brightmoor, and Wyoming-Plymouth neighborhoods of Detroit, MI.
+Motown Mission partners with home repair agencies in the Joy-Southfield, Brightmoor, and Wyoming-Plymouth neighborhoods of Detroit, MI.
 These partners prepare lists of work projects, home owners, and other volunteers that we partner with for work projects.
-Other partner organizations include feeding and greening ministries like the NOAH Project, Friends of Detroit garden group, and Capuchin Soup Kitchen.
-Motown works with each group to match their skill level and interests with appropriate projects.
+Other partner organizations include feeding and greening ministries like the NOAH Project, Michigan Urban Farming Initiative, and more.
+Motown Mission works with each group to match your skill level and interests with appropriate projects.
 More intensive home repair/construction projects are reserved for older or more experienced groups.

 Subscribe to Motown Mission Emails

 Each evening of your Motown Mission Experience, the Motown Staff help you prepare and lead worship and devotionals to reflect on your day of service work.
-Special outings, including visits to other local church bible studies give an introduction into the diversity of religious communities in Detroit.
-And, each week the Motown Staff work with you to organize and evening out for a cultural event, like a Tiger's baseball game or visit to one of Detroit's museums.
+Evening gathering times include music, discussion, history of the city, community activities such as frisbee, Faygo floats, and a special speaker from the neighborhood to speak about their life and faith journey.
+Evening activities have a goal of connecting participants to God and one another.
+Each week the Motown Staff work with you to organize and evening out for a cultural event, like a Tiger's baseball game or visit to one of Detroit's museums.
 All these help participants understand that this work that they do is happening in an active community of people whom God loves and who have much to share with visitors.

-As a United Methodist related organization Motown Mission seeks to connect young people to Wesleyan principles of faith and service.
-So, each week we create opportunities for the work of helping people in the City (social holiness) along with moments of prayer and reflection to see how God may be using the people and this City to change participants lives (personal holiness).
+As a United Methodist related organization Motown Mission seeks to connect young people to Wesleyan principles of faith in God, and service as a means of grace.
+So, each week we create opportunities for teams to help the people in the city (social holiness) fight poverty and other effects of the economic crisis.
+Then, with moments of prayer and reflection we help teams explore how God is changing lives and transforming hearts (personal holiness).
 Motown Mission welcomes participants from any and all Christian traditions interested in doing no harm, learning how to do good, and practicing staying in love with God.